MicheleDiSabato/voronoi-functional-anomaly-detection/README.md

 </p>

 ## :four: Voronoi - weighted H<sup>1</sup> distance (with aligned signals)
-The underlying idea for this algorithm was taken from graph teory, in particular regarding the centrality measure.
+The underlying idea for this algorithm was taken from graph theory, in particular regarding centrality measures.

 The weighted $H^1$ norm used in the algorithm is:
 $$dist(f_1, f_2) = \|\|f_1 - f_2\|\|^2_{L^2} + \theta \|\|\partial_t f_1 - \partial_t f_2\|\|^2_{L^2}$$